By Ron Fickel, MD

 Notes provide an understanding of your health from your provider’s perspective.
 They can also be used to start a conversation you’d like to have with your doctor to assist you in better understanding your health and care needs.

-A 2010 study found that patients who reviewed their notes from their physicians:
+Research has found that patients who reviewed their notes from their physicians:

 Have more knowledge of their health and medical conditions.